 Periodically the list of suggestions will be reviewed at the monthly members meeting and a prioritised list produced.
 This should then provide us with an excellent list of projects that we can suggest to the council.

 - DARLEY WARD.
 Dropped kerb at bottom of South Avenue in Darley Abbey where the cycle path starts.
+DONE

 - DARLEY WARD.
 Mirror to reduce chance of collisions on cycle path under St Mary’s Bridge in Derby.

 - ARBORETUM WARD.
 Widen the dropped kerb at the junction of Becket St and the Wardwick in the loading bay.
 As soon as 1 vehicle parks here the present infrastructure is rendered obsolete.

 - ARBORETUM WARD.
 Remove bollards that you have to slalom through to access dropped kerbs along the Wardwick.
 It encourages cyclists to turn sharply at 90 degrees to the following traffic on the Wardwick to safely negotiate the cycle path.
 Not always easy with a bus or car/van glued to your rear wheel.

 - ALVESTON WARD.
 Provide a dropped kerb from Riverside Rd (Pride Park) onto the path that leads to the riverside cycle route.

 - ARBORETUM WARD.
 Make Bramble Street two-way, or provide contraflow cycle lane.

 - DARLEY WARD.
 Add dropped curb on Inner Ring Road just beyond Agard Street to access shared path.
 COMPLETED.